Business Account Agreement

 The Bank may refuse to accept payment orders.
 International Wires will be refused.
 The Bank will notify Customer of any rejection electronically or orally.
 The Bank is not liable for the rejection or obligated to pay interest for the period before Customer receives timely notice of rejection.

 The Bank will provide Customer notice about funds transfers by listing them on the periodic statement for the Account.
 In some cases, we may also notify Customer electronically or in writing.
-Notify Seed at once if a funds transfer shown on Customer’s statement or notice appears to be incorrect.
+Notify Cross River Bank at once if a funds transfer shown on Customer’s statement or notice appears to be incorrect.

 The Bank may receive instructions to credit funds to the Account.
 We may receive a Wire Transfer directly from the sender, through a funds transfer system or through some other communications system.
 For incoming Wire Transfers, the following limits apply: